 What is a Logistician?

-Logisticians analyze and coordinate an organization’s supply chain—the system that moves a product from supplier to consumer.
-They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated, and delivered.
+A logistician is someone who analyzes and coordinates an organization’s supply chain—the system that moves a product from supplier to consumer.
+They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated and delivered.
 Logisticians work in nearly every industry.
-Most logisticians work full time during regular business hours.

 What does a Logistician do?